EnZ0cez/EnZ0cez.github.io/Papers/SLIM.md

 Next, once we know the gains in compression for every candidate, we simply locally optimise and accept that X into CT which maximises compression.

 Instead, we can estimate the gain first, and only calculate exact gain for the best estimated candidate.

+we can say more on what itemsets we want: highly frequent sets of only few items.